LBCrion/sfwbar/doc/sfwbar.rst

             string
 Disk        get disk utilization data.
 You need to specify a mount point as a
             first argument and data field as a second.
-The supported data fields are "total", "avail", "free", "%avail", "%free".
+The supported data fields are "total", "avail", "free", "%avail", "%free" or "%used".
             Returns a number.
 ActiveWin   get the title of currently focused window.
 Returns a string.
 =========== ==================================================================